JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

 ```

 Alternatively, rather than defining these functions with `ind`,
-`case`, and `subst` directly, we could reuse our former definitions by
+`case`, and `subst` directly, we can define the eliminators using
-eliminators and intead define the eliminators in much the same way.
+`ind` and reuse our former definitions that use eliminators.

 ``` haskell Desugared Eliminators https://github.com/spire/spire/blob/b4f467da96d5de9050f58b41ac10fd9a73ac84df/formalization/agda/Spire/Examples/PropositionalDesc.agda#L298-L358
 elimℕ : (P : (ℕ tt) → Set)